 Her relationship with Hamilton was always an overtly flirtatious one by all accounts.
 Though there’s no smoking gun to definitively conclude that the two had an affair, it’s well established that a deep bond existed between the two.
 He met both Angelica and Eliza during the Continental Army’s 1779-80 winter sojourn in Morristown, and henceforth referred to the two as “my dear brunettes.”
 The letters passed between Angelica and Alexander are filled with amorous bons mots (and are worth a read), yet with nearly as much tender talk between Angelica and her sister Eliza.
 The three really did form something of a harem, a #squad, mutually validating and affirming each others’ affections.

 Angelica finally returned to New York in 1797, and she must have been pretty well satisfied by this event—in many of her letters to Alexander and Eliza, she laments the fact that she’s stuck in Europe while the rest of her family and loved ones are back in the nascent United States of America.
 She was with Eliza at Hamilton’s deathbed and remained her constant emotional wingman until she died in 1814.
-Yes, Angelica is buried in the north end of the Trinity Church graveyard (Alexander and Eliza are on the south side along the high wall of Rector St.), though her stone has been weathered so much over the years that it’s not identifiable.
+Yes, Angelica is buried in the north end of the Trinity Church graveyard (Alexander and Eliza are on the south side along the high wall of Rector St.), though she is part of a family vault and doesn’t have a headstone of her own.

 By the by, there really was a discussion between Hamilton and Angelica regarding a comma, only the “misplacement” of the comma came from Angelica’s end and was not as scandalously amorous as the musical makes it to be.
 Take a look at this letter where she writes “Indeed my dear, Sir”.
 Alexander’s response is: “You ladies despise the pedantry of punctuation.
 There was a most critical comma in your last letter.
 It is my interest that it should have been designed; but I presume it was accidental.
 Unriddle this if you can.
 The proof that you do it rightly may be given by the omission or repetition of the same mistake in your next.”